hkular/RNN_Geo/model/README.md

-# Probrnn (2022 Reproduction Environment)
+# Probrnn (TensorFlow 2.0 version)

-This repository contains the code and environment necessary to reproduce a deep learning experiment originally built in 2022 using TensorFlow 1.10 and CUDA 9.2.
+This repository contains the code and environment necessary to reproduce a deep learning experiment originally built in 2022 using TensorFlow 1.10.
+HK has since upgraded the code for Tensorflow 2.0.

 All dependencies are packaged in a Docker container for easy setup and long-term reproducibility.